Q: What are the strengths of the Department of Music?

 Q: Where do I find out more about the Music Major Auditions?

 After reviewing an applicant’s recording and other materials, the music faculty determine which students to invite for a live audition (students living more than 200 miles away may submit a recorded audition).
-These auditions usually occur in February or March.
+These auditions usually occur in February.

 Q: Do you offer scholarships?